jhjang101/Exam_Gen/README.md

 ## Usage

-It requiers python 3.9+ and libraries.
+It requires python 3.9+ and libraries.

 ```python
 from zipfile import ZipFile
 from bs4 import BeautifulSoup